 Must Christ be Lord to be Savior?
-Does salvation require a person to submit to Christ as master along with being the substitute for sin?
-Those who teach "Lordship salvation" answer "yes" but carefully note that they do not teach salvation by works or even faith plus works.
-Others disagree.1
+Does salvation require a person to submit to Christ as master and be the substitute for sin?
+Those who teach "Lordship salvation" answer "yes" but claim that they do not teach salvation by works or faith plus works.
+Others disagree.